Site search

 Constitution 225: Conservation and Re-encasement

-In light of the upcoming 225th Constitution Day on September 17, I spoke with Mary Lynn Ritzenthaler and Catherine Nicholson, two of the very few people who have touched the Constitution in the last century, about how they approached the task of conserving the Charters of Freedom.
+Today's post comes from Nikita Buley, an intern in the National Archives Office of Strategy and Communications.
+In light of the upcoming 225th Constitution Day on September 17, I spoke with Mary Lynn Ritzenthaler and Catherine Nicholson, two of the very few people who have touched the Constitution in the last century, about how they … Continue reading Constitution 225: Conservation and Re-encasement

 Facial Hair Friday: Hang ten, Pat Nixon!